EPCCed/SiMLInt/docs/README.md

 [> Example installation on Cirrus](./example-installation.md)

-A [Docker container](https://github.com/orgs/EPCCed/packages/container/package/simlint) has also been made available, with these components installed on an Ubuntu image using compiled with GCC, OpenMPI and miniconda3.
+A [Docker container](https://github.com/orgs/EPCCed/packages/container/package/simlint) has also been made available, with these components installed on an Ubuntu image using GCC, OpenMPI and Miniconda3.

 ## Workflow